chimera-linux/cports/Manual.md

-The container is entered with current working directory by default set to the currently configured working directory of the template handle, which by default is the working directory as defined in the template.
+The container is entered with current working directory by default set to the currently configured working directory of the template handle, which by default is the working directory as defined in the template, except for the fetch and extract stages, when the actual template-defined working directory may not exist yet (during those stages it defaults to `builddir`).
 This may be overridden via API parameters, or by overriding the template-wide current working directory.

 The following bind mounts are provided: